arthurxavierx/purescript-carpenter/docs/Carpenter/Cedar.md

 ```

 Creates an element of the specificed React class with initial state
-and children and ignores its dispatched actions.
+and children, and ignores its dispatched actions and internal state.

 #### `ignore'`

 ``` purescript
 ignore' :: forall state action.
 ReactClass (CedarProps state action) -> state -> ReactElement
 ```

+Creates an element of the specificed React class with initial state,
+and ignores its dispatched actions and internal state.